-The RCauth-Pilot ICA shall only issue certificates to human users that are affiliated to an eligible Registration Authority as stipulated in section 1.3.2.
-The IdP of the RA may further restrict the set of end-entities affiliated to the RA according to its own eligibility policies.
+The RCauth Pilot-ICA shall only issue certificates to human users that are affiliated towith an eligible Registration Authority as stipulated in section 1.3.2.
+The IdP of the RA may further restrict the set of end-entities affiliated towith the RA according to its own eligibility policies.